hanami/guides/content/v2.0/views/overview.md

 end
 ```

-By convention, when this view renders it will use the template at `app/templates/home/show.html.erb`:
+This view will use the template at `app/templates/home/show.html.erb`, which might look like:

 ```text
 <h1>Welcome to Bookshelf</h1>